Generalizable Synthetic Image Detection via Language-guided Contrastive Learning: Experiments

-\paragraph{Testing Datasets:} Two testing datasets are constructed for evaluating the performance of the synthetic image detection, namely, open-set dataset $\mathcal{T}_{open}$ and practical dataset $\mathcal{T}_{pra}$.
-Specifically, $\mathcal{T}_{open}$ adopts seven representative image synthesis models to generate cross-domain synthetic images, including three GANs (BigGAN \cite{biggan}, GauGAN \cite{gaugan}, and StyleGAN \cite{stylegan}) and four DMs (DALLE \cite{dalle2}, GLIDE \cite{glide}, Guided Diffusion \cite{guided_diffusion}, and Latent Diffusion \cite{latent_diffusion}).
-In addition, we randomly sample images from real photo datasets ImageNet \cite{deng2009imagenet} and VISION \cite{vision2017}, and real painting datasets Danbooru \cite{danbooru2021} and Artist \cite{artstation, behance}, where the sampling is balanced among different datasets.
-Totally, we form 14 testing subsets, each of which contains 2K real (photo or painting) and 2K synthetic (GAN- or DM-generated) images.
-For instance, the first testing subset contains 1K ImageNet, 1K VISION, and 2K BigGAN images.
-To make it more challenging, we mix the above 14 testing subsets into another bigger one marked as ``Above Mixture'' in Table~\ref{tab:openset}, with 28K real and 28K synthetic images.
-In addition to $\mathcal{T}_{open}$, we also form a more demanding testing dataset $\mathcal{T}_{pra}$ by collecting images from mainstream sharing platforms.
+$\mathcal{T}_{wild}$: In addition to $\mathcal{T}_{fuse}$, we also form a more challenging testing dataset $\mathcal{T}_{wild}$ by collecting images from mainstream sharing platforms.
 Real-world synthetic images shared and disseminated by users in sharing platforms exhibit much higher quality, compared to randomly generated ones using pre-trained GANs or DMs.
-Images from $\mathcal{T}_{pra}$ could better reflect practical situations encountered in reality.
+Images from $\mathcal{T}_{wild}$ could better reflect situations in reality.
 We gather a total of 4K images from DreamBooth \cite{dreambooth}, Midjourney \cite{midjourney}, NightCafe \cite{nightcafe}, StableAI \cite{stableai}, and YiJian \cite{yijian}.
 Additionally, we obtain 2,229 real painting images drawn by 63 artists from open-source sharing platforms \cite{artstation, behance}.
 A preview of these images is available in Fig.~\ref{fig:practical}.

-\paragraph{Competitors:} The following state-of-the-art synthetic image detectors Wang \cite{easyspot2020}, CR \cite{color_robust2022}, and Grag \cite{grag2021} are selected as comparative methods.
-Their officially released codes can be obtained from their papers.
-To ensure the fair comparison, we also \textit{retrain} all the competitors on our training dataset, in addition to directly using their released versions.
-To make the testing procedures consistent, we select the last layer features of the competitors as their extracted representations.
+\textbf{Competitors and Evaluation Metrics.} The following state-of-the-art synthetic image detectors Wang \cite{easyspot2020}, CR \cite{color_robust2022}, Grag \cite{grag2021}, LGrad \cite{lgrad}, DIRE \cite{dire}, HiFi \cite{hifi} and UniDet \cite{unidet} are selected as comparative methods.
+In particular, for detectors with different implementations, we categorize them as distinct variants to enable a more detailed comparison.
+For example, Wang \cite{easyspot2020} includes two variants with self-augmentation strategies using probabilities of 10\% and 50\% respectively.
+Their official models (trained on $\mathcal{T}_{gan}$ and $\mathcal{T}_{df}$) can be obtained from the links in their papers.
+To ensure the fairness, we also \textit{retrain} all the competitors on $\mathcal{T}_{fuse}$ and $\mathcal{T}_{wild}$, in addition to directly using their released versions.
+Following their tradition, we use the average precision (AP) for evaluating the detection performance.